 How to Hit Down the Golf Ball: Perfect Stinger in 7 Steps

-We’ve observed how Tiger hits the stinger and tried to analyze everything regarding this shot, from A to Z.
+We’ve observed how legendary PGA Tour Golfer Tiger Woods hits the perfect stinger golf shot and tried to analyze everything regarding this shot, from A to Z.

 Hitting down the golf ball, indeed, is a bit tricky.
 So apart from practice, you will need to gain some skills to be an expert at this golf shot.
 We will share some golf tips later in this article to make the process easier.